 A collaborative creation tool

-Whether or not your business is going to work remotely for all of 2021, collaboration has evolved.
+Whether or not your business is going to work completely remotely in the future, collaboration has evolved.
 The days of the whiteboard are numbered, and it’s left many managers scrambling for a new way to tap into the collective braintrust of their employees.

 While digital collaboration is a tough nut to crack, a number of emerging tools are making waves in how teams can work together online.
 Many of us are used to using the Google Suite or Microsoft Teams to collaborate in real-time on documents and spreadsheets.
 But there’s no denying the value of sketching things out in a more visual, digestible way — especially since managers don’t have the time to read through endless lists to get the information they need.